Leptospirosis

 - Is the community (or are some parts of it) flooded?

-- What are the community’s habits, practices and beliefs about caring for and feeding sick people?
+- What are the community’s habits, practices and beliefs about caring for sick people?
+Consider any differences in roles and responsibilities between women and men.

 - Is a social mobilization or health promotion programme in place?

-- Are rumours or is misinformation about leptospirosis spreading in the community?
+- Are there rumours or misinformation about leptospirosis?
+What are the rumours?

 Volunteer actions